Partnering with families to improve dialysis care for children and adolescents

-SCOPE is recognized as evidence-based, data driven, effective and methodologically robust by leading national organizations:
+SCOPE is recognized as evidence-based, data-driven, effective and methodologically robust by leading organizations:

-- The American Board of Pediatrics has approved SCOPE for maintenance of certification credit.
+- The American Board of Pediatrics for maintenance of certification credit

-- SCOPE workshops are approved by the American Nurses Credentialing Center (ANCC) for CNE credits.
+- The American Nurses Credentialing Center (ANCC) for CNE credits

 - Participation in SCOPE earns points in the US News and World Report children’s hospital survey

 All CHA member hospitals are eligible to participate.

 New program participants begin the collaborative semi-annually; July and January.
 Enrollment deadlines are June 30 or December 31, respectively.
 For questions on enrollment or to begin the enrollment process, contact Cherie Thomas.